apache/hudi/website/releases/older-releases.md

 - Upgrading to 0.12.1.
 - Making sure that the [fix](https://github.com/apache/hudi/pull/6883) is included in your custom artifacts (if you're building and using ones)

+We also found another regression related to metadata table and timeline server interplay with streaming ingestion pipelines.

+The FileSystemView that Hudi maintains internally could go out of sync due to a occasional race conditions when table services are involved
+(compaction, clustering) and could result in updates and deletes routed to older file versions and hence resulting in missed updates and deletes.

+Here are the user-flows that could potentially be impacted with this.

+- This impacts pipelines using Deltastreamer in **continuous mode** (sync once is not impacted), Spark streaming, or if you have been directly using write client across batches/commits instead of the standard ways to write to Hudi.
+In other words, batch writes should not be impacted.
+- Among these write models, this could have an impact only when table services are enabled.
+  - COW: clustering enabled (inline or async)
+  - MOR: compaction enabled (by default, inline or async)
+- Also, the impact is applicable only when metadata table is enabled, and timeline server is enabled (which are defaults as of 0.12.0)

+Based on some production data, we expect this issue might impact roughly < 1% of updates to be missed, since its a race condition and table services are generally scheduled once every N commits.
+The percentage of update misses could be even less if the frequency of table services is less.

+[Here](https://issues.apache.org/jira/browse/HUDI-5863) is the jira for the issue of interest and the fix has already been landed in master.
+0.12.3 should have the [fix](https://github.com/apache/hudi/pull/8079).
+Until we have a 0.12.3 release, we recommend you to disable metadata table
+(`hoodie.metadata.enable=false`) to mitigate the issue.

 Sorry about the inconvenience caused.